arXiv/arxiv-submission-core/docs/source/architecture.rst

 rapid access.

 In early phases of the classic renewal process, this will be the classic MySQL database running in the CUL-IT datacenter.
-Upon migration to the cloud, this may be replaced with something else.
+During the arXiv-NG project, submission data will be migrated to a standalone MariaDB or PostgresQL cluster in AWS RDS.

-.. _core-interface-services:
+.. _interface-services:

 Core interface services
 -----------------------